netxms/netxms-doc/admin/appendix.rst

     - Enable/disable processing of SNMP traps received from unmanaged nodes.
     - 0
     - Yes
+  * - SNMP.Traps.RateLimit.Duration
+    - Time period (in seconds) for SNMP traps per second to be above threshold that defines SNMP trap flood condition.
+    - 15
+    - No
+  * - SNMP.Traps.RateLimit.Threshold
+    - Threshold for number of SNMP traps per second that defines SNMP trap flood condition.
+Detection is disabled if 0 is set.
+    - 0
+    - No
   * - StatusCalculationAlgorithm
     - Default alghorithm for calculation object status from it's DCIs, alarms and child objects.
 Possible values are:
         - 1 - Most critical